tmshv/waterfront/data/about.en.md

 # About

-Waterfront is an international interdisciplinary project implemented jointly with the Danish Cultural Institute in St. Petersburg.
+Waterfront is an international interdisciplinary project initiated by experts and activists.
 The focus of Waterfront project is the city's embankments, coastal areas and the problems related to their use.

+The project is being realised by the Consulate General of the Netherlands in St. Petersburg and Danish Cultural Institute.

 ## Context